ElektraInitiative/libelektra/src/plugins/README.md

 Read and write everything a KeySet might contain:

+- [dini](dini/) uses by default the ini plugin but has legacy support for dump
 - [dump](dump/) makes a dump of a KeySet in an Elektra-specific format

 Read (and write) standard config files: